cbodden/twitter_post/README.md

     -p [path to local dir]
             This option is used if (-c) & (-d) are not used.
-            You must specify the path that contains the image dir with this option.
+            You must specify the path that contains the image dir and text file with this option.

     -r
             This option is used with either (-c) or (-d).